Skip to content

 Sessions are very different from person to person, but the logistical stuff stays the same.

-Get unstuck from a block, ask a few career/process/wildcard questions and get respectful honest answers, or tune up some key pages on a big project.
-An hour could change your writing practice forever.
-If I didn’t believe that, I wouldn’t work this way.
+You might come work with me to get unstuck from a block, to ask a few career/process/wildcard questions and get respectful honest answers, or to tune up some key pages on a big project.

 Let’s see what 60 minutes with me can do for you.